wkumari/draft-wkumari-dnsop-multiple-responses/README.md

 5.2.
 Wire Format

-   The wire format of the Additional RR is the same as the wire format for a TXT RR:
+   The wire format of the EXTRA RR is the same as the wire format for a TXT RR:

        +--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+
        /                   TXT-DATA                    /
        +--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+

-   Where TXT-DATA is one or more charter-strings.
+   Where TXT-DATA is one or more character-strings.

-   The Additional RR has RR type TBD [RFC Editor: insert the IANA assigned value and delete this note]
+   The Extra RR has RR type TBD [RFC Editor: insert the IANA assigned value and delete this note]

 6. Signaling support

-   Iterative nameservers that support Additional records signal this by setting the OPT record's PL ("plus") bit (bit NN [TBD: assigned by IANA] in the EDNS0 extension header to 1.
+   Iterative nameservers (or stubs) that support EXTRA records signal this by setting the OPT record's EXTRA bit (bit NN [TBD: assigned by IANA] in the EDNS0 extension header to 1.

 7. Stub-Resolver Considerations